 - A smart meter supports time-of-use tariffs, so there's potential to take advantage of plans that offer cheaper pricing during off-peak times, and there's also opportunity to explore 'demand shifting' where its possible to gain benefit by moving your consumption into off-peak hours where possible - eg by running washing machine at night etc.

 - A smart meter is a source of detailed information about your energy use.
 This information can help you understand and adjust your usage or find the best deal for you.

 - A smart meter allows electricity distributors to detect outages more quickly and monitor the quality of your electricity supply.
 This will help to minimise the number and length of electricity supply outages.

 How do I get a smart meter?

-Your retailer may offer you an energy plan that needs a smart meter installed.
-Some retailers include a free smart meter upgrade when you take up their plans.
-You will also get a smart meter if your current meter is faulty or at the end of its life and needs replacing.
+Some retailers offer energy plans that require a smart meter to be installed.
+Some of these retailers include a free smart meter upgrade when you take up their plans.

 Are smart meters safe?